Jeeveeka1726/healthcheck/README.md

 # Patient Portal - Digital Health Clinic

-A comprehensive patient-facing portal for a digital health clinic built with React frontend and Node.js backend.
+A comprehensive patient-facing portal for a digital health clinic built with React frontend and Node.js backend..

 ## Features